 How It Works:

-• Investment: An arbitrageur buys shares of Company B, aiming to profit when the stock price aligns with the acquisition price upon deal completion.
+- Investment: An arbitrageur buys shares of Company B, aiming to profit when the stock price aligns with the acquisition price upon deal completion.
+To properly rank competing positions, event-driven desks use a defined mathematical equation to determine the baseline capital efficiency of a deal rather than staring blindly at raw percentage spreads:

 Types of Deals